UK virus reproduction number unchanged overall, but growing in parts of England

 Although the R number for the UK as a whole reflects the same rate of transmission as given last week, in England alone it is slightly higher - estimated to be between 0.7 and 1.

-That could mean headaches ahead for Prime Minister Boris Johnson as he bids to re-open the economy in phases while avoiding a second peak of infections in what is already one of the world’s hardest-hit countries.
+That could mean problems ahead for Prime Minister Boris Johnson as he bids to re-open the economy in phases while avoiding a second peak of infections.

 Lockdown in England has been eased more quickly than Scotland, Wales, or Northern Ireland, where powers over measures are devolved.